Thejasrajsathyamoorthy/Industrial-Human-Resources/README.md

 #### Natural Language Processing (NLP):
   * Clustered industries using TfidfVectorizer and KMeans.
-  * Categorized industries into groups like Heavy Industries, Organizational works, Health sector, Education, etc,.
+  * Categorized industries into groups like Automobile Industries, Developmental works, Manufacturing, etc,.

-#### Machine Learning:
-  * Built a RandomForestClassifier to predict industry groups based on features like state, district, division, group, and class.

 #### Visualization Dashboard:
   * Created an interactive dashboard with Streamlit to visualize workforce data by geography and industry.